MHA announces ‘e-Emergency X-Misc Visa’ to fast-track visa applications for India

 Meanwhile, the government is keeping a close watch on the developments in the landlocked nation.
 External Affairs Minister S Jaishankar said in a recent tweet that the government is in touch with the Sikh and Hindu community leaders in Kabul.
 Jaishankar also discussed the Afghanistan issue with his counterpart US Secretary of State Tony Blinken and underscored the urgency to restore operations at Kabul airport.

-MEA spokesperson Arindam Bagchi also shared details a Special Afghanistan Cell set up by the External Affairs Ministry to facilitate evacuation efforts and other requests from the war torn nation.
+MEA spokesperson Arindam Bagchi also shared details of a Special Afghanistan Cell set up by the External Affairs Ministry to facilitate evacuation efforts and other requests from the war torn nation.
 The helpline number is 9717785379 and e-mail address is MEAHelpdeskIndia@gmail.com to coordinate evacuation and other requests.

 Also read: Images from Afghanistan 'gut-wrenching' but I stand 'squarely behind' my decision: Joe Biden